 Learn about the types of people who become film and video editors.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming a film and video editor.
 Four or five star ratings on CareerExplorer indicate interest.

 More men than women are interested in becoming film and video editors at a ratio of 1.41 to 1.

 41% of film and video editors are female and 59% are male.